 Monotonic Attention: Use only a limited scope of nodes close in time to the output step.
 It improves performance for TTS since there is a certain relation btw the output at time t and the input at time t.
-However, it is not that reasonable for translation problem since words orders might no be the same. https://arxiv.org/pdf/1704.00784.pdf
+However, it is not that reasonable for translation problem since words orders might not be the same. https://arxiv.org/pdf/1704.00784.pdf

-Teacher Forcing: Providing model's expected output at time t as a input at time t+1.
+Teacher Forcing: Providing model's expected output at time t as input at time t+1.
 It is controlled ground-truth feedback as a teacher does to a student.

 Casual convolution: Convolution which does not foresee the future units given the reference time step T which we like to predict next.
-In practice, it is implemented by setting right padding orientation to to normal convolution layers.
+In practice, it is implemented by setting right padding orientation to normal convolution layers.